Lovewell Reservoir Fishing Report -

 *300,000 wiper fry were stocked into Lovewell in May 2024

-Crappie Fair to Good 8-14 inches No angler reports.
+Crappie Good 8-14 inches No angler reports.
 Good numbers of big crappie were seen in flooded smartweed in 4-5 ft of water during July sampling.
-The crappie should be in summer patterns.
-Look for deeper summer haunts like brush piles and river channels.
+The crappie should be headed to winter patterns.
+Look for deeper haunts like brush piles and river channels.
 Look for places that hold baitfish and structure.
 The marina will usually hold crappie and Cedar Point is one of the most popular crappie fishing spots all year.
 Game Wardens reported good numbers of keeper crappie being caught last fall and winter.

 Catfish Good 16 to 38 inches

-A few anglers are reporting a hot catfish bite.
-The catfish should be biting as the winning weight for a June 1st catfish tournament was almost 120 lbs.
+No recent angler reports.
 Fall sampling indicated good numbers of Channel Catfish, Blue Catfish, and Flathead Catfish.
 Best baits to use for Channel Catfish include stinkbait, shad sides, shrimp, and nightcrawlers.
 Blue Catfish usually go for cut bait and Flatheads tend to prefer live bait.
 Anglers often report good spring catches of Blue Catfish near Walleye Point, Cedar Point, and Pawnee Point.
 When conditions are right Blue Catfish can be found in shallow vegetation chasing baitfish.
 Blues and flatheads tend to focus on hard structure like rocks, brush piles, and river channels.
+Catfish will congregate in deep holes during winter.
+Finding these will be key to success in cold water.

-A new Blue Catfish regulation will go into effect July 25, 2025.
-You will be able to harvest 10 Blue Cats per day with only 1 fish greater than 30 inches allowed.
+There is a new Blue Catfish regulation of 10 fish per day with only 1 fish greater than 30 inches allowed.

 Comments